 If you’re craving a more intense and longer-term course to deepen your understanding of poetry and generate new work, this writing intensive is for you.
 Perhaps you aren’t seeking an MFA degree—or you already have one, but miss the setting and structure of working with other serious poets and a gifted mentor to inspire and motivate your writing.
 If so, then this is the perfect opportunity to develop and explore your poetry by engaging in an extended study and conversation within a community of fellow writers mentored by Richard Blanco.
 In addition, we’ll discuss strategies and techniques for putting together a chapbook as we produce new poems and workshop them, taking a macroscopic view how individual poems fit into each poet’s overarching concerns, themes, and obsessions.
 Every participant’s goal is to end up with a mini-chapbook of 10-15 poems (or more) by the end of the intensive.

-This six-month course begins with a week-long workshop residency May 27-June 2 on the Maine Media campus.
-It continues with an on-line community for sharing work and ideas, and monthly reviews of your work by Richard.
-Return to campus Monday August 6, ready to begin work Tuesday afternoon August 7 thru Saturday morning, workshopping the poems for each participant’s chapbook and using Letterpress to print a keepsake of poems in the Maine Media Book Arts Studio.
-In September, October and November you will benefit from another round of monthly reviews of your work by Richard, and continued engagement with the community of writers online.
+This six-month course begins with a week-long workshop residency June 9 -15 on the Maine Media campus.
+It continues with an online community for sharing work and ideas, and monthly reviews of your work by Richard.
+Return to campus Sunday evening July 28 through Friday August 2, workshopping the poems for each participant’s chapbook and using Letterpress to print a keepsake of poems in the Maine Media Book Arts Studio.
+Over the next three months you will benefit from another round of monthly reviews of your work by Richard, with continued engagement with the community of writers online.
 You’ll finish up in early November with a body of work you might want to submit for publication.

 Registration note: Once you have submitted your registration, please submit a letter explaining your background in writing and your intent, along with up to three poems (no more than six pages) to [email protected].
 Your admittance to the Intensive cannot be confirmed until this material has been received and reviewed.